benhunt29/NexPat/README.md

 # NextPat

 ## Description ##
-Next Pat is an application designed to aide those interested in moving abroad.
+Next Pat is an application designed to aid those interested in moving abroad.
 Users are matched to countries based on their responses to a questionnaire.
 Currently the application is limited to Europe.

 ## Data ##
 The recommendation questions are designed to correspond to relevant data sourced from the [CIA World Factbook](https://github.com/factbook/factbook.json).
 The country list is first filtered by language (matches are countries with a given language listed in their CIA World Factbook language listing).
 The remaining questions are used to generate a match score.
 The top 5 (or less) countries with the highest match score are returned.
 Mongo databases are used to store data.